Ship Car To The Virgin Islands

 Typical Shipping Prices – How Much Does It Cost?

-- Car shipped to the Virgin Islands from the mainland U.S. generally cost from $1,500 to $3,600 transport.
+- Car shipping to the Virgin Islands from the mainland U.S. generally costs $1,500 to $3,600 for transport.

-The U.S. Virgin Islands or USVI are a territory of the United States, which makes shipping a car a little easier than to a foreign territory such as the British Virgin Islands.
-The U.S. Virgin Islands are made up of three main islands: St. Thomas, St. John, and St. Croix.
-The British Virgin Islands require more extensive paperwork and higher taxation for U.S. autos that are imported.
+The U.S. Virgin Islands, or USVI, is a territory of the United States, making shipping a car a little easier than shipping the U.S. Virgin Islands to a foreign territory such as the British ones.
+The USVI has three main islands: St. Thomas, St. John, and St. Croix.
+The British require more extensive paperwork and higher taxation for imported US autos.
 An experienced auto transport company will be able to walk you through the process and assist you with any questions or concerns you may have.

-Shipping A Vehicle To The Virgin Islands.
+Hauling A Vehicle To The Area

 If you’re a resident of the United States, you’re entitled to export $1,600 in goods to the U.S. Virgin Islands with no duty, according to U.S. Customs and Border Protection.
 As for vehicles specifically, if your car was manufactured in the United States, there is no duty.
-(If you’re unsure, cars made in the U.S. have a VIN# that starts with a 1, 4 or 5.)
+(If you’re unsure, cars made in the U.S. have a VIN# that starts with a 1, 4, or 5.)

 Required Documents For Shipping A Vehicle To The Virgin Islands.